ishasthanpati/Image-Resizing-using-CUDA/README.md

-# Image-Resizing-using-CUDA
+# Image-Resizing-in-CUDA
-This project resizes a PGM image of any dimension to half of its size and save it as a new image.
+This project resizes a PGM image of any dimension into half of its original size.
+The output is saved as another PGM image.
-This project is done using CUDA in C
+This project is written using CUDA